citcheese/ODBParser/README.md

 * specify what indices you DON'T want e.g., system index names and others that are generally used for basic logging.
 Examples provided in config file.
 * override config and grab everything on a server
 * specify output (default is JSON, can choose CSV)
-* the minimum size database script will dump is 40 documents and max is <b>800000</b>, but you can set flag to grab database with unlimited number of documents if you like.
+* set minimum and maximum size database script will dump by default and you can set flag to override max docs on case by case basis.

 Installation and Requirements